patbenatar/crevasse/README.md

 # Crevasse

-Crevasse is a simple split-screen Markdown editor written in CoffeeScript.
-It's available as a jQuery plugin.
+Crevasse is a simple Markdown editor with a live preview.
+It's written in CoffeeScript and available as a jQuery plugin.

 ## Demo